haoyangzheng1996/ts_ulmc/README.md

 Please refer to "environment.yml"

 ## Usage
-For the results of our method, please run:
+For our method, please run:
 ```
 python3 ts_underdamp.py
 ```